Blog

 • a curious voice

-“I hear the fear, but I also know I’m safe.”
+“I hear the fear, and I also know I’m safe.”

 “I can handle this.”

-Your inner critic isn’t just words — it’s sensations.
+The inner critic isn’t just words — it’s sensations:

 7. Practice tiny moments of repair

-You won’t transform your inner critic overnight.
-But every time you respond with kindness instead of panic, you’re rewiring something.
-You’re teaching that part of you that you’re not in danger — you’re in relationship.
+This isn’t about transforming the inner critic overnight.
+But each moment of responding with kindness instead of panic can contribute to meaningful shifts over time.
+It teaches that part of you that you’re not in danger — you’re in relationship.

 And relationships change through repetition, not force.